Janvi-Jadav/Retail--Sales-Analysis-Project/README.md

 ## 📁 Files in This Repository

 - `Retail_Sales_Cleaned.xlsx` – The cleaned dataset (ready for visualization or reporting)
-- Insights_Pivot_Summary.xlsx - The pivot table reports for regional sales, category profit, and top products , monthly trends.
+- 'Insights_Pivot_Summary.xlsx'- The pivot table reports for regional sales, category profit, and top products , monthly trends.
 - `README.md` – Project explanation and documentation

 ---